 We will emphasise positive encouragement rather than negative criticism.
-Praise will be given in many ways ranging from a nod, smile or approving gesture to stickers and names on the happy side of the board.
-Children are nominated to be Star of the Week; this is read out in assembly.
+Praise will be given in many ways ranging from a nod, smile or approving gesture to stickers and names on the happy side of the board/traffic light system.
+Children are nominated to be Star of the Week; this is read out in Friday's Act of Worship.
 We use House Points as the basis for our reward system.
 House Points are given for a wide range of different things from lining up well to producing good work.
 The winning house each week receives the House Cup.
-Whole class rewards can be in the form of marbles in jars, which will be translated into for example extra play or extra golden time (KS1 only).
+Whole class rewards can be in the form of marbles in jars, which will be translated into for example extra play or extra golden time (F/S only).
 For good work a child may receive a sticker, and may be sent to the head teacher to receive a special sticker.
-KS1 pupils start each week with half an hour of golden time, they may lose time from this, however it can be earned back.
+F/S pupils start each week with half an hour of golden time, they may lose time from this, however it can be earned back.